beeb/lintspec/README.md

 The tool can be configured with a `.lintspec.toml` file ([see example](./.lintspec.toml)), environment variables ([see example](./.env.example)) or CLI arguments (see above).
 CLI arguments take precedence over environment variables, which take precedence over the config file.

+## Credits

+This tool walks in the footsteps of [natspec-smells](https://github.com/defi-wonderland/natspec-smells), thanks to them for inspiring this project!